jumboduck/CV-Builder/README.md

 ### Manual Testing

-The site was tested on various platforms and browsers to ensure proper display and functionality across different screen sizes.
+The site was tested on various platforms and browsers to ensure proper display and functionality across different screen sizes, including touch devices.

 As functionalities were added to the application, thorough testing was conducted to ensure proper behavior with no side-effects.

+Google Chrome's dev tools were used extensively for debugging.

 The HTML and CSS were validated on W3C Validators, and speed tested on Pingdom.